DreymaR/BigBagKbdTrixPKL/PKL_Source/README.md

 ---------

 * For standard non-Unicode PKL versions, use the Ahk2Exe compiler from the [AHK download page][AHKDld].
-* Both the AHK compiler v1.0 and v1.1 in ANSI mode work; v1.1 Unicode mode is still WIP.
+* AHK compiler v1.1 Unicode is needed for PKL_eD now; v1.0 and v1.1 in ANSI mode work for original PKL.
-* There's a folder in PKL_Source that contains the AHK compiler (only).
+* There's a folder in PKL_Source that contains the v1.1 AHK compiler.
 * Choose the right PKL_Source\PKL_#.ahk file, eD or orig.
 * Choose to compile into your main PKL folder.
 * You may choose any name for the .exe and run it afterwards.